-We are subject to association rules that could subject us to a variety of fines or penalties that may be levied by the card associations or networks for acts or omissions by us or businesses that work with us, including card processors, such as MasterCard PTS.
+We are subject to association rules that could subject us to a variety of fines or penalties that may be levied by the card associations or networks for acts or omissions by us or businesses that work with us, including card processors, such as Mastercard PTS.
 The termination of the card association registrations held by us or any changes in card association or other debit network rules or standards, including interpretation and implementation of existing rules or standards, that increase the cost of doing business or limit our ability to provide our products and services could have an adverse effect on our business, operating results and financial condition.
 In addition, from time to time, card associations may increase the fees that they charge, which could increase our operating expenses, reduce our profit margin and adversely affect our business, results of operations and financial condition.

 Furthermore, a substantial portion of our operating revenues is derived from interchange fees.
-For the three months ended September 30, 2022, interchange revenues represented 21% of our total operating revenues, and we expect interchange revenues to continue to represent a significant percentage of our total operating revenues.
+For the three months ended March 31, 2023, interchange revenues represented 15% of our total operating revenues, and we expect interchange revenues to continue to represent a significant percentage of our total operating revenues.
 The amount of interchange revenues that we earn is highly dependent on the interchange rates that the payment networks set and adjust from time to time.

 The enactment of the Dodd-Frank Act required the Federal Reserve Board to implement regulations that have substantially limited interchange fees for many issuers.
-While the interchange rates that may be earned by us and Green Dot Bank are exempt from the limitations imposed by the Dodd-Frank Act, there can be no assurance that future regulation, such as the recently proposed bipartisan legislation called the Credit Card Competition Act of 2022 or other legislation, or changes by the payment networks will not impact our interchange revenues substantially.
+While the interchange rates that may be earned by us and Green Dot Bank are exempt from the limitations imposed by the Dodd-Frank Act, federal legislators and regulatory authorities have become increasingly focused on interchange fees, and continue to propose new legislation that could result in significant adverse changes to the rates we are able to charge and there can be no assurance that future regulation or changes by the payment networks will not substantially impact our interchange revenues.
 If interchange rates decline, whether due to actions by the payment networks or future regulation, we would likely need to change our fee structure to offset the loss of interchange revenues.
 However, our ability to make these changes is limited by the terms of our contracts and other commercial factors, such as price competition.
 To the extent we increase the pricing of our products and services, we might find it more difficult to acquire consumers and to maintain or grow card usage and customer retention, and we could suffer reputational damage and become subject to greater regulatory scrutiny.
 We also might have to discontinue certain products or services.
 As a result, our total operating revenues, operating results, prospects for future growth and overall business could be materially and adversely affected.